Client Selection Algorithms for Privacy-Preserving Spatial Analytics

 def _spatial_stratify(self, nodes: List[SpatialNode], target_count: int) -> List[SpatialNode]:

-"""Simple k-means-like spatial binning to ensure geographic coverage."""
+"""Spatial binning to ensure geographic coverage.

 nodes_sorted = sorted(nodes, key=lambda n: (n.lat, n.lon))